 The northern flank of the Walgau

 Situated to the north of the village of Thüringen, the Montiola-Quadra terrace (seen from the northwest; altitude 695 m) was formed by an ice-marginal stream in Late Glacial times.
+Local streamlets made minimal changes to the landscape after the glaciers disappeared.
 The formation of peat (Grossried) suggests the presence of fine-grained sediments near the surface.
 See also Excursion 8 in Tiefenthaler & de Graaff (2016).

 Highlights of the glacial landscape of the northern Walgau, formed during the period of deglaciation following the last major Pleistocene ice advance, are presented in a recent popular-scientific publication by Tiefenthaler & de Graaff.
 Suggestions for wandering excursions are included.
 A digital copy can be made available upon request (email@example.com).

 When they became free of ice, the lows between the glacially eroded ridges of Vorarberger-Flysch bedrock were used by ice-marginal streams.
 The streams deposited sediments in these lows.
 Terraces and dry valleys are witness of this activity.
 See photos below.